wcfrobert/wthisj/README.md

 **Nuance #1: What Happens When There Is Unbalanced Moment About Both Axes?**

-Historically, before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both method required partitioning a three-dimensional slab system into series of two-dimensional frames.
-The entire slab design procedure - unbalanced moment included - was done one direction at a time!
+Historically, before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both methods required partitioning a three-dimensional slab system into series of two-dimensional frames.
+The entire slab design procedure back then was done one direction at a time.
 This is the reason why ACI 318 code is vague about bi-axial moment.
-With modern FEM software, it is trivial to find unbalanced moment about both axes, and it is perhaps strange to younger engineers why anyone would consider only "half" of the applied moment.
+With modern FEM software, it is trivial to find unbalanced moment about both axes, hence why it may seem strange to younger engineers why anyone would consider only "half" of the applied moment.

 There's [a lot of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered at the same time, or one axis at a time.
 Calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
-However, this statement mysteriously disappeared in the latest version of the report (ACI 421.1R-20).
+However, this statement no longer exists in the latest version of the report (ACI 421.1R-20).
 I don't think there is consensus yet.

 I'll leave the engineering judgement to the reader.
 Here's the full shear stress equation if we were to consider unbalanced moment about both axes.
-Notice that we now need to calculate two $J$ terms!
+Notice how we now need to calculate two $J$ terms!

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_{vx} M_{sc,x} c_y}{J_{cx}} \pm \frac{\gamma_{vy} M_{sc,y} c_x}{J_{cy}}$$

 > [!NOTE]
 > wthisj will calculate shear stress using the above formula.
-To consider unbalanced moment one axis at a time, make sure to set one of the moments (`Mx, My`) to zero when running `PunchingShearSection.solve()`
+To consider unbalanced moment one axis at a time, you can simply set one of the moment arguments (`Mx, My`) to zero when running `PunchingShearSection.solve()`

 **Nuance #2: Do I Have to Calculate J For Both X and Y Axes?**

 Yes!
 Despite being called a "polar moment of inertia", the $J_c$​​​ term is used like a planar moment of inertia.
-To calculate $J_c$ for the other orthogonal axis, simply swap the "flange" and "web" areas and follow the derivation in the previous section.
+To calculate $J_c$ for the other orthogonal axis, simply swap the "flange" and "web" areas and follow the derivation in the previous section:

+$$J_{cx} = 2(\frac{d b_1^3}{12}+\frac{b_1 d^3}{12}) + 2(b_2 d) (b_1/2)^2$$

+$$J_{cy} = 2(\frac{d b_2^3}{12}+\frac{b_2 d^3}{12}) + 2(b_1 d) (b_2/2)^2$$

 The use of $J_c$ to represent planar moment of inertia in concrete design is a confusing anti-pattern.
 Recall from mechanics of materials that polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion, whereas planar moments of inertia are properties associated with out-of-plane flexure.
 For any cross section, there is only one possible polar MOI ($J$), but two planar MOI ($I_x$ and $I_y$).
 Here are some formulas to jog your memory:

-$I_z = J = I_x + I_y$

 $\mbox{shear stress due to torsion}: \tau =Tr/J$

 $\mbox{normal stress due to flexure}: \sigma = My/I_x \mbox{ and } \sigma=Mx/I_y$

 Indeed, ACI 421.1R recommends using a slightly different formulation that differs on the safe side, and more closely resembles what we learned in mechanics of materials.
-In essence, we discard the weak axis $I_y$ term (the one where slab depth is cubed) for the web areas.
+We will discuss this in depth in Nuance #7 and Section 4.0.
+In essence, we discard the weak axis $I_y$ term from the web areas (the one where slab depth is cubed).
 In effect, we end up just calculating the regular planar moments of inertia.

 $$J_{cx} = I_x = \int y^2dA$$